 \section{Subleading-power contributions}

-In this section, we investigate the power correction arising from various sources to the $B\to K^*$ form factors within the LCSR approach.
-Taking advantage of the classical equation of motion in HQET and the factorization formula of correlation functions at subleading power, we ultimately obtain the tree-level power correction to the $B\to K^*$ form factors in the large hadronic recoil region and analyze the corresponding scaling behavior.
+In this section, we investigate the power corrections arising from various sources to the $B\to K^*$ form factors within the LCSR approach.
+Utilizing the equations of motion in HQET and the factorization formula of correlation functions at subleading power, we ultimately obtain the tree-level power corrections to the $B\to K^*$ form factors in the large hadronic recoil region and analyze the scaling behavior of these form factors.